jacobitosuperstar/aoc_2024/README.md

 # Advent of Code 2024

 - One day is Rust.
-- Onde day is Go.
+- One day is Go.